|

 beta version

-of Epi2Geo has been completed (030807).
+of Epi2Geo has been

-This is a converter from the room model
+This is a converter from

-GEO format used by the French prediction software
+by the French prediction

-Epidaure to CATT-Acoustic GEO.
+to CATT-Acoustic GEO.

-Please
+Please e-mail

-e-mail any Epidaure GEO- and corresponding
+any Epidaure GEO-

-material library MAT-files you may have
+material library MAT-files

-so that the converter can be further
+can be further tested before

-tested before release.
+release.

 T1.
 Studying reflector coverage